The Legend of Zelda: Rebel Assassin

 "How are you, Fran?" he asked, as the other man studied, with squinting eyes, the list of foods that was carved into one wall.

-Not seeing anything that he liked, the old man shook his head and turned his attention to Link.
+"Slop, slop, slop," he said.
+"Doesn't anyone serve real food?"
+The old man shook his head and turned his attention to Link.
 "The same as I was the last time you asked," he replied with a gruff tone.
 There was a heartbeat of silence between the two, Link knowing that this was what passed for pleasantries in Fran's life.
 He knew the old man wouldn't enquire about Link's own health.
 He wondered what had happened in his life to make Fran so bitter.
 "How did it go, laddie?"

 After all this time, Link still had a problem trying to place the old man's accent.
 "Not too well, Fran," he said.
 "I didn't concentrate hard enough."